webix-hub/docs/data/api/ui.filemanager_onafterleveldown_event.md

 onAfterLevelDown
 =============

-@todo:
-	check!

 @short:
-	fires after selection has been moved one level down
+	fires after selection has been moved to the child folder

 @params:

-- id		string
+- id		string			the new selected folder id

 @example:
 fmanager.attachEvent("onAfterLevelDown", function(id){